The Cemetery’s Residents

 Representation of the site's connection to slavery

-In 1657, Richbell owned an indigo plantation in St. Christopher in the Caribbean.
-The plantation had originally belonged to John Redman, Ann’s late husband.
-Although enslaved people may have worked on the island, they did not belong to John Richbell - He rented the island out to others who did own slaves before selling it in 1662.
+In 1657, Richbell came into ownership of an indigo plantation in St. Christopher in the Caribbean.
+This plantation originally belonged to John Redman, Ann’s late husband.
+The plantation was operated on enslaved labor, to which Richbell exploited by renting out the island to enslavers before selling it in 1662.